redwoodjs/redwoodjs-com-archive/docs/graphql.md

 }
 ```

-For example, in your service, you can create and use it handle the error and return a friendly message:
+For example, in your service, you can create and use it to handle the error and return a friendly message:

 ```ts
 export class WeatherError extends RedwoodGraphQLError {